Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 !!! warning "The default Python is the OS Python"
     When you log into LUMI, running `python3` without loading a module or using a container will result in using the operating system Python installation.
-    This is a Python installation without any Scientific Python packages - which is likely not what you want.
+    This is an quite old Python installation (version 3.6) without any Scientific Python packages - which is likely not what you want.

 ## Generally recommended installation methods